hubenschmidt/sn-monitor/README.md

    ```bash
    sudo usermod -aG input $USER
    ```
-   Log out and back in for this to take effect.
+   Log out and back in for this to take effect (or run `newgrp input` for the current session).

 2. Create your `.env` file:
    ```bash